morriskyle44/assignment4/assignment4.md

     ![](assignment4_files/figure-markdown_github/unnamed-chunk-5-1.png)

+    ``` r
+    #Data shows that males earned significantly more than females, and that geography seemingly does not play as significant of a role.
+    ```

 5. Map (20 points).
 This is the most difficult problem in this set.
 You will need to use the NUTS Level 1 shape file (available here -- <https://data.gov.uk/dataset/2aa6727d-c5f0-462a-a367-904c750bbb34/nuts-level-1-january-2018-full-clipped-boundaries-in-the-united-kingdom>) and a number of packages for producing maps from shape files.
 You will need to google additional information; there are multiple webpages with the code that produces similar maps.